kevinfengcs88/nvim/README.md

 - [Variety](https://github.com/varietywalls/variety)

 ## List of dependencies
-Below is a list of dependencies that are required specifically for my Neovim config alone.
+Below is a list of dependencies that are required specifically for my Neovim config
 - `wl-clipboard`
 - `ripgrep`
 - `deno`